stacks-network/stacks-core/README.md

 Historical record hashes (16 bytes) are to potentially be added to name preorders and/or name transfers.

 The historical record hash must be a hash of a data string generated from a snapshot of the nameset at some point in the recent past (e.g. the last 12 blocks).

-### Installation

-On Debian you need to install libzmq-dev

-> sudo apt-get install libzmq-dev